kariBifs/ViennaGUI/README.md

     myLabel.pack()
     os.system('"%s"'% myPath+'/'+myChoice+' < '+rnafile)

-myButton = Button(root, text = "Enter your file",command=myFile)
+myButton5 = Button(root, text = "Enter your file",command=myFile)
-myButton.pack()
+myButton6 = Button(canvas, text= 'Close Window', padx=10, pady=5,command =root.destroy)
+myButton5.pack()
+myButton6.pack()
 root.mainloop()

-#to do: put labels in the path GUIs instead of writing the instructions on the Entries, add buttons to close windows, make the keyboard functional so user can also press #enter
+#to do: put labels in the path GUIs instead of writing the instructions on the Entries, make the keyboard functional so user can also press enter